Nonextensive Thermodynamics of the Morse Oscillator: Signature and Solid State Application

 \section{Estimating specific heat of solids with the Morse oscillator potential}

-In this part of the paper, we study one of the most fundamental problems of statistical physics, the specific heat of a solid.
+Now, as we establish the thermodynamic framework of the q-deformed Morse oscillator, we will next tend to explore its relevance in solid-state contexts in the following sections.
+Specifically, we will explore how the deformation parameter q influences the vibrations of the lattice and the energy distributions in crystalline solids. \\ As we discussed earlier, in this part of the paper, we study one of the most fundamental problems of statistical physics, the specific heat of a solid.
 We used the discrete energy levels of the Morse oscillator for this study.
 The benefit of using this anharmonic oscillator system is that it can take into account thermal fluctuations at room temperature and high temperature limits.
 So, considering the Morse oscillator energy levels as phononic modes of vibration, we can get a generalized expression of specific heat in solids.
-We will go with the more useful Debye approach.
+We will go with the more useful Debye approach \cite{kittel2004solid}.
 To do that, first, we will try to linearize the potential.
 We have the following potential expression for the Morse oscillator system:

 Considering $x-x_0 =\xi$, we get the following expression: